-James Waddington advises on a broad range of finance and capital markets transactions with a focus on structured finance, securitisation and real estate finance.
+James Waddington, a partner in Dechert's global finance practice, advises on a broad range of finance and capital markets transactions with a focus on structured finance, securitisation and real estate finance.
 He represents financial institutions, investment banks and private equity and hedge fund groups in connection with complex financing transactions, debt offerings, CLOs (whether cash, synthetic or hybrid) and securitizations (RMBS, ABS, CMBS and exotics).
 Mr. Waddington's practice also involves regulatory capital structures (cash and synthetic), credit default swaps (both single name and portfolio as well as tranched), repackaging transactions and synthetic securitisations.
 He also advises on the restructuring of complex financial transactions as well as fund formation matters and fund investments.

-Mr. Waddington is ranked in Chambers UK 2015 and Chambers Global 2015 for capital markets: structured finance, securitization and derivatives with one client stating, "we have always been provided with timely and sound advice by Jim, and he is very knowledgeable across a number of areas."
-He is also recommended as a leading lawyer in this sector in Chambers UK 2014.
+Mr. Waddington is ranked in Chambers UK, 2017 and 2016 for capital markets: structured finance and derivatives.
+Clients agree he is "very professional, sincere and genuine and a very seasoned lawyer" and say he is "calm, diligent and responsible at all times," adding: "he knows the market well and it takes a lot to get him ruffled."
+He is ranked in Chambers UK, 2015 and Chambers Global, 2015 for capital markets: structured finance, securitization and derivatives with one client stating, "we have always been provided with timely and sound advice by Jim, and he is very knowledgeable across a number of areas."
+He is also recommended as a leading lawyer in this sector in Chambers UK, 2014.
 The 2014 edition notes that Mr. Waddington "has an eye for detail, is very patient and diligent, but also pragmatic in terms of real-world application."
-He is mentioned for his work in securitization in The Legal 500 UK 2015 and recommended in The Legal 500 UK 2014.
-Chambers UK 2013 mentions him for capital markets: structured finance, securitization and derivatives and for banking and finance.
-The 2013 directory describes him as a “structured finance and derivatives specialist who ‘covers all the bases’ and is appreciated for his skills in ‘reading what comes in, assessing and turning things around very quickly and effectively’.”
-Mr. Waddington is described in Chambers UK 2012 as “exceptionally responsive and always putting the client first…with his banking background, he has seen a lot and you feel you are in safe hands.”
+He is recommended for securitization in The Legal 500 UK, 2016 and is praised for the way he "thinks outside the box and goes the extra mile to achieve the commercial objective" and is described as "unflappable."
+He is mentioned for his work in securitization in The Legal 500 UK, 2015 and recommended in The Legal 500 UK, 2014.